 Tips and notes

 You can use any processor node in a feedback loop.
-However, currently you cannot use a dynamic partitioner or mapper inside a feedback loop.
+Currently, you cannot use a dynamic partitioner inside a feedback loop.
 You can use static partitioners, if the partitions only contain work items from the same loop iteration.
-If work items from different iterations are somehow partitioned together, the partition node will report an error.
+If work items from different iterations are somehow partitioned together, the partition node reports an error.

 The border around the block takes on the color of the end node.

 The begin node is a processor that generates loop iteration work items.

 Each work item depends on the previous item from the same loop, and has attributes to identify the iteration and loop number.